The UK's Top 7 Hedgerow Herbs

 June – August

-This spinach-like member of the carrot family is still a common pot herb in Scandinavia.
-It was originally introduced to Britain by the Romans.
+This spinach-like member of the carrot family was originally introduced to Britain by the Romans.

 Remember to gather in moderation, give all your herbs a wash before use and, above all, make sure you’ve got the right plant!